Maryam-n98/reading-notes/401/read04.md

 Binary Numbers: are just "Base 2" instead of "Base 10".
 So you start counting at 0, then 1, then you run out of digits.

+#### Hexadecimals
+There are 16 Hexadecimal digits.
+They are the same as the decimal digits up to 9, but then there are the letters A, B, C, D, E and F in place of the decimal numbers 10 to 15.